-Swan Christian College is operated by Swan Christian Education Association (SCEA), for more information about SCEA and the Association policies please see the links below.
+Swan Christian College is a proud SCEA School (Swan Christian Education Association), and for more information about SCEA and the Association and College policies please see the links below.

 - Sun Smart Policy

 - Procedure for Parent Communication with the College

 Government funding for all students is based upon an audit process that requires individual students to attend more than 90% of the school program.
 The program includes regular school days, compulsory sport carnivals, camps and excursions.
 Parents are required to inform the College of every absence and provide reasonable explanations for the absence.
 The following examples are not accepted by the government as a reasonable excuse for absence: